algermissen/ciron/README.md

 Some useful notes about the implementation approach:

 * None of the functions \0 terminate what they create.
 * No internal memory allocation is done inside libciron.
-(Not sure about the protions of libcrypto that I am using).
+(Not sure about the portions of libcrypto that I am using).

+Until developer documentation for ciron is ready, please consult the `ciron/ciron.h` header file and the source code of the command line utility `iron/iron.c`.
+These should give you a good explanation as there are really only two core functions: `seal()` and `unseal()`.

 The iron Command Line Utility
 ============================